Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Introduction

 Our main result reads as follows:

-\begin{theorem}[\autoref{thm: main_KX-trivial} and \autoref{thm:main_with_technical_statement}] Let $k$ be an algebraically closed field of characteristic $p>2$.
+\begin{theorem}[\autoref{thm:main_with_technical_statement}] Let $k$ be an algebraically closed field of characteristic $p>0$.
 Let $X$ be a projective semi-log canonical globally $F$-split projective surface with $K_X \equiv 0$.
-Then there exists a proper strong semi-log canonical lifting $\mathcal{X}$ of $X$ to $W(k)$. \end{theorem}
+Then there exists a projective strong semi-log canonical lifting $\mathcal{X}$ of $X$ to $W(k)$. \end{theorem}

-The technical meaning of $\sX$ being a strong slc lifting of $X$ is given in \autoref{section:def_log_lifts}: it should be understood as an equisingular deformation of $X$ in mixed characteristic.
+The technical meaning of $\sX$ being a strong slc lifting of $X$ is given in \autoref{section:def_log_lifts}: it should be thought as an equisingular deformation of $X$ in mixed characteristic.
 The core idea is the following: there should exist a Cartesian diagram

 where $(X^\nu,D)$ is the normalization couple of $X$ (here $D$ is a reduced divisor: see \autoref{section:gluing_theory} for a review of normalization of slc varieties), $\sX$ is demi-normal with special fiber $X$, and the normalization $(\sX^\nu,\sD)$ of $\sX$ is a strong log lifting of $(X^\nu,D)$ in the sense of \cite{BBKW24}.